 Where does coffee come from?
+What is the history of coffee?
 And why do different coffees taste different?

-At NESCAFÉ, we’ve put together this guide to tell you all about where coffee comes from, the difference between beans such as Arabica coffee beans and Robusta coffee beans and the all-important roasting process.
+At NESCAFÉ, we’ve put together a guide to tell you all about where coffee comes from, the fascinating history of coffee, the difference between beans such as Arabica coffee beans and Robusta coffee beans and the all-important roasting process.

 Where does coffee come from?

 If you’re wondering “where does coffee come from?”
 It’s important to know that it’s not from just one place.
 In fact, coffee is grown in more than 50 countries around “the coffee belt”, including locations such as Africa, Latin America and Asia.
 These areas have just the right combination of altitude, soil and weather, providing the perfect climate for growing the most delicious beans.

 Latin American coffee

 Considered one of the coffee capitals of the world, coffee from Latin America makes up most of the blends found on supermarket shelves today.
 The flavour is universally enjoyed which is mostly attributed to its well-rounded taste.
 A few of the key characteristics Latin American coffee possesses are:.